 The preparation of financial statements in conformity with CPSAS requires management to make estimates and assumptions that affect the reporting amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the financial statements and the reported amounts of the revenues and expenses during the period.
-Items requiring the use of significant estimates include the collectability of accounts receivable and the allocation of salaries to the Agency for employees of the Department of Fisheries, Forestry and Agriculture that administer its program.
+Items requiring the use of significant estimates include the collectability of accounts receivable.